uldyssian-sh/vmware-vcf-powercli/.github/ISSUE_TEMPLATE/bug_report.md

 - VCF Version: [e.g. 9.0.0]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here.# Updated Sun Nov  9 12:50:15 CET 2025